School Board Policy 604 - Instructional Curriculum

 2. mathematics and science;

-3. social studies, including history, geography, economics, government, and citizenship, that includes civics;
+3. social studies, including history, geography, economics, government, and citizenship;

 4. health and physical education;